Petrified animals. The most unusual of the oldest living creatures. Fossilized excrement and vomit of ancient reptiles

 Subject of study: places of discovery of fossils in the Lipetsk region, types of fossils.

-Purpose of the study: determining the location of animal fossils and compiling an idea of the features of nature in prehistoric times.
+Purpose of the study: determining the locations of animal fossils and drawing up an idea of the features of nature in prehistoric times.

 Tasks:

-4. Determination of the approximate time of existence of the fossils found on the geochronological scale.
+4. Determination of the approximate time of existence of the found fossils on a geochronological scale.

-5. Compose a general description of the nature of the Devonian period of the Paleozoic era in the Lipetsk region.
+5. Compile a general description of the natural features of the Devonian period of the Paleozoic era in the Lipetsk region.

 6. Suggest a route for amateur paleontologists in the Lipetsk region.